-Their meaning is as follows: \begin{itemize} \item Go is set when one want to start the execution of the (currently inactive) circuit; \item Res (for Resume) is set when one want to continue execution; \item Susp (for Suspend) is set to freeze the circuit for the current instant; \item Kill is used to reset the circuit into its inactive state; \item Sel represents whether the circuit is active or not; \item the K$_i$ represent the return code, in one-hot encoding. \end{itemize}
+Their meaning is as follows: \begin{itemize} \item Go is set to start the execution of the (currently inactive) circuit; \item Res (for Resume) is set to continue execution of the (currently active) circuit; \item Susp (for Suspend) is set to freeze the circuit registers for the current instant, but the combinational logic is still executed, in particular signals may be emitted; \item Kill is used to reset the circuit into its inactive state, that is, reset all registers to 0; \item Sel represents whether the circuit is active or not, that is, whether one of its registers is 1; \item the K$_i$ represent the completion code in one-hot encoding: completion code $k$ is represented by wire K$_k$ being one and all other wires K$_i$ ($i \neq k$) being zero. \end{itemize}

-The Kill wire is not required during an instant but between consecutive instants: its only use is to kill a pausing branch of a parallel statement when the other branch raises an exception, but this is known only after both return codes are computed and will only affect the circuit for the next instant, not the current one.
-Similarly, the Sel wire denotes which parts of a circuit are active, it is computed at the start of an instant and does not evolve during that instant.

-The fact that the K$_i$ represent a one-hot encoding of the return code put a restriction on their possible values: either one wire is~$1$ and all the others will eventually become~$0$, or some wires are~$0$ and the others are still undefined.

-Finally, as we are at a very precise resolution, the output event and return code do not make sense in most cases (their values would be $\_ \mapsto \bot$ and $\bot$), as their computation require many steps in general.